-- 16.1 Installation of Snug Insulation must be in accordance with the Technical Literature, installation instructions and this Appraisal.
-NZS 4246 should be used as a guide for installing insulation in residential buildings. - 16.2 The product must be installed only when the building is enclosed and when the construction materials have achieved the required maximum moisture content or less. - Snug Insulation must be released from the packaging and allowed to re-loft prior to installation.

-The time to loft will depend upon the length of time the product has been packaged and stored. - 16.4 Snug Insulation is supplied in roll from (see Table 1) to suit framing layouts.
-The product is able to be cut to suit wall cavities and when fitted between roof or ceiling framing.
-The insulation must be neatly friction-fitted between framing members so that the potential for gaps and convective heat loss is reduced.
-In wall cavities the insulation must be neatly friction-fitted between framing members to prevent sagging.
-In ceiling or roofs, the insulation may be fitted between framing members and butted tightly.
-The insulation must extend to the external wall top plate.
-The insulation must not be folded or compressed.
-A close even fit provides the most efficient thermal performance.
-Whenever possible, the insulation should be fitted beneath wiring or plumbing. - 16.5 The clearance requirements for heating appliances and downlights must be followed.
+- 16.1 Installation of Temper Guard Insulation must be in accordance with the Technical Literature and this Appraisal.
+NZS 4246 should be used as a guide for installing insulation in residential buildings. - 16.2 The product must be installed only when the building is enclosed and when the construction materials have achieved the required maximum moisture content or less. - 16.3 Temper Guard Insulation must be released from the packaging and allowed to re-loft prior to installation.
+The time to loft will depend upon the length of time the product has been packaged and stored. - 16.4 Temper Guard Insulation is supplied in blanket and segment form (see Table 1).
+Blanket insulation will require cutting to suit wall cavities, and when fitted between ceiling or roof framing.
+In wall cavities, the insulation must be neatly friction-fitted between framing members and must completely fill the cavity to prevent possible sagging and thermal convection.
+In ceilings or roofs, the insulation may be neatly friction-fitted between framing members or fitted over framing members or support wire netting and butted tightly.
+The insulation must extend to the external wall top plates.
+The insulation must not be folded, tucked or compressed.
+A close, even fit provides the most efficient thermal performance.
+Wherever possible, the insulation should be fitted beneath wiring or plumbing. - 16.5 The clearance requirements for heating appliances and downlights must be followed.
 Refer also to NZS 4246.